-According to the stewardship model, the state has an ethical duty to provide conditions that allow people to lead a healthy life.
-Food and drinks businesses also have an ethical duty to help individuals to make healthier choices and minimise the potential harms of their products.
-If industry fails to adequately deliver on its duties, then the state could be ethically justified in intervening.
-A voluntary agreement on promotions was not reached through the Public Health Responsibility Deal, and as the Department notes in its consultation document, feedback from industry stakeholders has made clear that consistent sectorwide action to restrict promotions of HFSS products is not possible through voluntary measures.
+- We agree that the state is ethically justified in introducing mandatory measures to restrict the promotion and marketing of foods high in fat, sugar, or salt to reduce health harms associated with their excessive consumption. - Under the stewardship model, the state has an ethical duty to provide conditions that allow people to lead a healthy life.
+Food and drinks businesses also have an ethical duty to help individuals make healthier choices and minimise the potential harms of their products.
+We agree with the statement outlined in 2.7 of your consultation document: while much can be achieved through voluntary measures, if industry fails to adequately deliver on its duties, then the state could be ethically justified in intervening: for example, by regulating the advertising and marketing of unhealthy foods and drinks.

-Nuffield Council on Bioethics (2007) Public health: ethical issues, available at: http://nuffieldbioethics.org/project/public-health.
+Nuffield Council on Bioethics (2007) Public health: ethical issues.
+Available at: http://nuffieldbioethics.org/project/public-health.